DaymudeLab/assembly-theory-JOSS/paper.md

 # Summary

-We present `ORCA` (**O**pen, **R**eproducible **C**omputation of **A**ssembly Indices), a Rust package for computing *assembly indices* of covalently bonded molecular structures.
+We present `assembly-theory`, a Rust package for computing *assembly indices* of covalently bonded molecular structures.
 This is a key complexity measure of *assembly theory*, a recent theoretical framework qunatifying selection across diverse systems, most importantly chemistry [@Walker2024-experimentallymeasured; @Sharma2023-assemblytheory].
-`ORCA` is designed for researchers and practitioners alike, providing (i) extensible, high-performance implementations of assembly index calculation algorithms, (ii) comprehensive benchmarks against which current and future algorithmic improvements can be tested, and (iii) Python bindings and `RDKit`-compatible data loaders to support integration with existing computational pipelines.
+`assembly-theory` is designed for researchers and practitioners alike, providing (i) extensible, high-performance implementations of assembly index calculation algorithms, (ii) comprehensive benchmarks against which current and future algorithmic improvements can be tested, and (iii) Python bindings and `RDKit`-compatible data loaders to support integration with existing computational pipelines.